utwente-fmt/ProB-LTSmin-iFM16/README.md

 prob2lts-sym: group_explored: 465 nodes, 588 short vectors total
 ```

+Running `man ~/bin/ltsmin/bin/prob2lts-sym` will show you the manual pages for the tool.

 Where:

 * **Groups** are *Events*, minus one ( -1 ) as the Initialisation event is counted from ProB.